 Jack is a contractor working through his own Personal Service Company.
 He has taken on a contract with a small private sector client due to end in May 2022 which is worth £50,000.
 The end-client is classed as a ‘small business’ so the new private-sector rules do not apply.
 The end client will pay Jack’s company the contract amount of £50,000.

 Jack has assessed the contract and concluded it’s inside IR35.
 He knows he needs to pay employment taxes on the income of £50,000.

 The effect on Jack’s personal tax and company accounts is shown below.

 If the company has no other business expenses, the profit on this contract is £2,500 and will be taxed at the prevailing Corporation Tax rate.

 What does IR35 mean for the future of contracting?

-If you’d like to know more about how our expert accountants could help you navigate the upcoming IR35 changes, speak to one of our advisors or book a free consultation.
+If you’d like to know more about how our expert accountants can help you navigate IR35, speak to one of our advisors or book a free consultation.
 We can help you either continue as a limited company contractor, move to an Umbrella contractor, or even a combination of both with our Premium package.

 We have an independent IR35 Calculator tool to help you see if you’re at risk from IR35.